 When your betta fish is happy, you should notice them swimming around the tank more freely.
 It is a good sign when your betta shows more interaction with you and other tank mates.

-On some occasions, you may even witness bubble nest building which is usually a sign that a betta is ready to breed but is also a sign that your betta is comfortable and happy.
+On some occasions, you may even witness your betta building a bubble nest which is usually a sign that he is ready to breed, but it’s also a sign that your betta is comfortable and happy.

-Betta fish can die from stress, maybe not directly, however, stress is one of the leading causes of more severe illness.
+Betta fish can die from stress, but it’s not usually the direct cause.
+Stress is a leading cause of more severe illnesses.
 Consistently high-stress levels can severely impact a betta’s immune system leaving them open to illness caused by low levels of bacteria and parasites, normally considered harmless.